-Orders in your Download Monitor shop have a status that reflects what the current state of the order is.
+Orders in your Download Monitor shop have a status that reflects the current state of the order.
 On this page, we list the possible status your order can have and what this status means.

 Sometimes things don’t work out and you have to refund an order.
 Instead of trashing the order, mark it as refunded.
 This is important for your administration to keep a record of sales and refunds.

 Before an order is permanently deleted, it’s first put into your trash.
 This is done to prevent you from accidentally deleting an order.